belle2/basf2/tracking/doc/trackFinding/sectorMapTraining.rst

 Collection of trainings data
 ----------------------------

 For the SectorMap training a large amount trainings data needs to be generated.
 By default we generate 10 Mio BB events and an additional 2 Mio Bhabha events for the training.
 Both event types have additional muon tracks mixed in using the `ParticleGun` event generator.
 To make the SectorMap more robust against displaced IP - positions the IP position is randomly varied for each generated sub-sample.
 The concrete setup of the event generators is done by the function :code:`tracking.secMapTraining.SectorMapTrainingUtils.add_event_generation`.
-We train on MC - track candidates only, so adding beam bkg or a change in the beam background simulation should have no effect on the training.
+We train on MC - track candidates only, so adding beam background or a change in the beam background simulation should have no effect on the training.
 Thus all samples generated do not include beam background.

 Please note that there is a special reconstruction chain applied for this MC generation.
 When using the commands described below this chain is set up automatically.
 If you need to know or adjust this chain you can look up the setting in the following function :code:`tracking.secMapTraining.SectorMapTrainingUtils.add_simulation_and_reconstruction_modules`.